Flone-dnb/brutal-moria/README.md

     - `Look` command now also displays approximated health of a creature, for example: `You see a Large Brown Snake (looks wounded).`.
 - Gameplay
     - Your inventory/equipment/gold weight now affects how fast you feel hunger.
+- Items
+    - "Wooden Torch" now burns out after 1250 turns (4000 in original).
+    - "Brass Lantern" now burns out after 3000 turns (7500 in original).
+    - Potion of Poison now lasts much longer.
+    - Potion of Confusion now lasts longer.
+    - Potion of Sleep now lasts slightly longer.
 - Misc
     - All prices are 50% higher compared to original.
-    - "Wooden Torch" now burns out after 1250 turns (4000 in original).
-    - "Brass Lantern" now burns out after 3000 turns (7500 in original).

 # Umoria COLOR